spmedia/Threat-Actor-Usernames-Scrape/README.md

 > It's easy to forget what intelligence consists of: luck and speculation.
 Here and there a windfall, here and there a scoop -- *John le Carré*

+If you are a researcher or cybercriminal who found your username in these lists, you should enable in the forum Settings to hide yourself when online and/or disable your acct from displaying in the Who's Online sections publicly.
+Tons of nerds (like me) be scraping weird stuffs like this.

 ## Forums

 ---